justviliam/justviliam.github.io/_posts/2018-04-03-hanoi-bookshop.md

 ---

 ![Hanoi Bookworm - best bookshop](/images/hanoi-book.jpg){:class="img-responsive"}
+These are the books that I bought.
+Total price: 600,000 VND

 Over 15,000 books, reasonable prices and they are open every day.
 What else can you ask for?